Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/development/build-py-kconfig.md

 weight: 10
 ---

-The `build.py` helper wraps Espressif's build tools so you can change GhostESP feature flags without setting up the environment manually.
-Follow the steps below to run `menuconfig`, persist your changes, and rebuild with the updated settings.
+`build.py` wraps Espressif's build tools so you can change GhostESP feature flags without manual setup.
+Follow these steps to run `menuconfig`, persist changes, and rebuild.

 ## Prerequisites